- Home

 1. Taco lettuce wraps

-Mexican food is becoming increasingly popular in the UK, and dishes like tacos, burritos, and enchiladas are especially delicious.
+Mexican food is becoming increasingly popular in the UK, especially dishes like tacos, burritos, and enchiladas.

-However, due to the tortillas, these dishes all tend to be pretty high-calorie.
-So if you’re in the mood for some Mexican food but would like to make a lighter, lower-carb version, why not forgo the taco shells and make some lettuce wraps instead?
+However, the tortillas can make these dishes high in calories.
+So, if you’re in the mood for some Mexican food but would like to make a lighter, lower-carb version, why not forgo the taco shells and make some lettuce wraps instead?

-Large, sturdy lettuce is best to use here – either Iceberg or Romaine lettuce.
-The outer leaves work well, as they’re crispy, pliable, and big enough to make good-sized taco wraps!
+Large, sturdy lettuce is best to use – either Iceberg or Romaine.
+The outer leaves work well as they’re crispy, pliable, and big enough to make good-sized taco wraps.

-If taco lettuce wraps don’t appeal to you, you’ll find plenty more ideas in our article; 8 mouthwatering Mexican meals to cook at home.
-With a few simple swaps, these recipes can easily be made low-carb too.
+If taco lettuce wraps don’t appeal to you, you’ll find plenty more ideas in our article: 8 mouthwatering Mexican meals to cook at home.
+With a few simple swaps, these recipes can also be made low-carb.

 2. Aubergine lasagne

-Lasagne is one of the most popular comfort meals around, but as it contains pasta sheets, it can be fairly high in both carbs and calories.
-However, if you love tucking into a tasty lasagne, there’s good news: with one simple swap, this recipe can be made low-carb!
+Lasagne is one of the most popular comfort meals around, but as it contains pasta sheets, it can be fairly high in carbs and calories.
+However, if you love tucking into a tasty lasagne, this recipe can be made low-carb with just one swap.

-For more detailed instructions on how to make low-carb aubergine lasagne, have a read of this recipe from Tasty – or check out the video below.
+For more details on how to make low-carb aubergine lasagne, have a read of this recipe from Tasty – or check out the video below.

 3. Thai curry with quinoa

-Fragrant, warming, and delicious, Thai curry is seriously comforting and satisfying.
-Because it’s packed with fresh veggies, as well as lots of herbs and spices like garlic, ginger, chilli, and lemongrass, it’s great for boosting your immune system too.
+Fragrant, warming, and delicious, Thai curry is seriously comforting.
+Because it’s packed with fresh veggies, as well as lots of herbs and spices like garlic, ginger, chilli, and lemongrass, it’s great for boosting your immune system, too.
 But, because it’s often served with large portions of white rice, Thai curry can be surprisingly high in carbs.

 Quinoa is a low glycemic index (GI) food, which means it helps maintain steady blood sugar levels.
 White rice is high-GI, which means it can raise blood glucose levels and increase the risk of weight gain, type 2 diabetes, and heart disease.
 Plus, quinoa is a complete protein, high in fibre, and rich in potassium and magnesium.

-It’s also worth noting that Thai green curry uses coconut milk – and although this can offer a healthy dose of good fats, it’s known for being calorific.
-So, if you’re looking to cut calories, you might want to use a light or reduced-fat version instead.
+Thai green curry also uses coconut milk – although this can offer a healthy dose of good fats, it’s known for being calorific.
+So, if you’re looking to cut calories, consider using a light or reduced-fat version instead.

 For more detailed recipe instructions, check out this Thai vegetable curry with quinoa recipe from Sainsbury’s, or watch the video below.